François Gény: Legal opinions

 At the end of the 19th century, the Civil code of 1804 was still the major reference in French law.
-This Civil Code was inspired by the French revolution principles, where judges were considered as the « mouth of the law » and obliged to apply it without any interpretations.
+The Civil Code was inspired by the French Revolution principles, where, according to Gény, judges were considered as the « mouth of the law » and obliged to apply it without any interpretations - according to Gény's own interpretation of Montesquieu, a view that has been discredited more recently in legal literature.

 However, François Gény decided to use an independent method based on the will of the law-maker.
 In his work Method of interpretation and sources of positive private law : a critical essay, published in 1899, François Gény declared that law has different implications.
 He noted that customs, tradition and scientific studies should be used to identify different interpretations of what is written in the law.

 In Science and technic in positive private law, published from 1914 to 1924, François Gény described a new method of interpretation called free scientific research with the goal to discover the origins of principles and rules.
 With this free scientific research, he based his studies on various "sciences" such as sociology, economics, linguistics, philosophy and theology, that previous law teachers had not used before.